 Committee to End the New Jim Crow

 Black Lives Matter: We have led the congregation weekly walking along S. Pennsylvania Avenue holding Black Lives Matter signs.
 Members of the committee wrote personal testimonies about why they support this action.
 This action is announced every week from the pulpit.
-Support for Black Lives Matter is featured in our printed materials and the church’s presence on the internet indicating a strong buy-in from the whole church on this initiative.

 Worship Service January 14, 2018: We developed and organized a “Black Lives Matter” Sunday morning service in which LaShawn Erby of Black Lives Matter Lansing gave the sermon and we presented awards to the young athletes who had gained unfortunate notoriety at Lansing Catholic Central for taking a knee during the national anthem at football games to protest racial injustice.
 We recognized their courage and willingness to speak out regardless of the consequences they personally experienced.
-This service had the largest attendance of any service this past year.
+This service had the largest attendance of any service last year.

 Black Lives Matter Sign: A task force was appointed by the Board, with members from the CENJC, the Diversity and Inclusion Team, and the Board, with the primary objective of getting a permanent sign and continuing to educate the congregation with regard to why we support Black Lives Matter.
 In March, we installed and dedicated a banner on the front of our church that proclaims that we are a congregation that believes that Black Lives Matter.

 Classes taught: With the guidance of Derek Frank from the MSU law school, CENJC members taught a series of classes on Restorative Justice with many Committee members and others participating.
 Two members also put together and delivered presentations on mass incarceration to the UU Lansing Sunday Morning Forum and to Edgewood United Church.
 CENJC and other anti-racist groups at UU Lansing continue to facilitate educational experiences for the community throughout the year.